Top 10 Edible Plants Native To New York As Local Food Sources

 Picking Japanese Mugwort Outdoors

-Once established, it also tolerates various soil types, like clay and sandy soils.
-Nonetheless, it prefers moderately fertile, well-drained, loamy soil.
-Moreover, Mugwort grows well in diverse climates, including dry ones.
+This sun-loving perennial also grows well in partial shade and various soil types, including clay and sandy soils, though it prefers moderately fertile, well-drained loamy soil.
+It adapts well to diverse climates, including dry ones.

 8. Pawpaw (Asimina Triloba)